Reading time: 4 min.

 Anorexia And Hair Loss: What You Need To Know

-Anorexia nervosa is a mental health disorder characterised by restricted eating.
+Anorexia nervosa is a mental health disorder characterised by an obsession over weight, restricted eating, and a distorted body image.
 Sufferers often lose weight rapidly, becoming malnourished.
 The health risks of eating disorders like anorexia are well-known — but did you know anorexia can also cause hair loss [1]?

-Find out how and why anorexia affects hair loss, and how you can begin to recover from an eating disorder to restore your hair and overall wellbeing.
+Find out how and why anorexia affects hair loss, and how you can begin to recover from an eating disorder to restore both your physical health and hair health.

 Table of Contents